cjacker/opensource-toolchain-gd32vf103/README.md

 riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg -c "init; reset run; exit"
 ```

-you can combine various OpenOCD commands together, for example, programming and run.
+you can combine various OpenOCD commands together, for example, run after flashing.
 ```
 riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg -c "program main.bin 0x08000000 verify reset exit" -c "init; reset run; exit"
 ```

-## dfu-util for programming (no debugging support)
+## Flashing with dfu-util (no debugging support)
 The GD32VF103 contains a DFU compatible bootloader which allows to program the firmware of your longan-nano just using an ordinary USB-C cable without additional hardware like a JTAG adapter.
 You can use 'dfu-util' to flash the firmware.

-**Keep the BOOT0 button pressed while power-up or while pressing and releaseing the reset button will enter DFU mode**
+**Keep the BOOT0 button pressed while power-up or keep boot0 pressed, pressing and releasing the reset button will enter DFU mode**

 Device detection:
 ```